2-minute Toasted Bread With Olive Oil And Salt (Easiest Side Dish!)

 The easiest side dish

-I think we originally got the idea when I was living in Greece.
+I think we originally got the idea for this when I was living in Greece.
 While the idea isn’t a traditionally Greek one (to my knowledge!), several restaurants served it to us on the side.

 You need just 3 ingredients: